yoctoproject/poky/documentation/ref-manual/variables.rst

       section in the Yocto Project Development Tasks Manual.

    :term:`LICENSE_FLAGS`
-      Specifies additional flags for a recipe you must whitelist through :term:`LICENSE_FLAGS_WHITELIST` in
+      Specifies additional flags for a recipe you must allow through :term:`LICENSE_FLAGS_WHITELIST` in
-      order to allow the recipe to be built.
+      order for the recipe to be built.
 When providing multiple flags, separate them with spaces.

       This value is independent of :term:`LICENSE` and is